US agency examining Tesla unintended acceleration complaint

 An unidentified person petitioned the National Highway Traffic Safety Administration asking for an investigation into the problem.
 An agency document outlining the allegations shows 127 owner complaints to the government that include 110 crashes and 52 injuries.

 The agency says the allegations include about 500,000 Tesla Model 3, Model S and Model X vehicles from the 2013 through 2019 model years.
-The agency’s investigations office will evaluate the petition and decide if it should open a formal investigation.
+The agency’s investigations office will evaluate the petition and decide if it should open a formal probe.

 Messages were left Friday morning seeking comment from Tesla.